Elanco Animal Health Inc at JPMorgan Healthcare Conference Trans

 Christopher Thomas Schott - JPMorgan Chase & Co, Research Division - Senior Analyst

-Good morning, everybody.
-I'm Chris Schott at JPMorgan, and it's my pleasure to be introducing Elanco this morning.
-From the company, we have Jeff Simmons, the company's President and CEO, and we're going to have the company's CFO, Todd Young, joining for Q&A. Before I turn it over to Jeff, I just want to remind people have a question, you can ask that through the portal, and I'll work those into the Q&A post the presentation.
-So with that, Jeff, Happy New Year.
-Thanks for joining us, and we turn over to you.
+Good afternoon, everybody.
+I'm Chris Schott at JPMorgan, and it's my pleasure to be introducing Elanco today.
+From the company, we have Jeff Simmons, the company's President and CEO; and we're going to have the company's CFO, Todd Young, join us for Q&A.

 Jeffrey N. Simmons - Elanco Animal Health Incorporated - President, CEO & Director